ShapeShiftOS-WIP/material-components-android/docs/theming/Color.md

 ##### Color Resources Harmonization

-We've provided the `HarmonizedColors` and `HarmonizedColorsOptions` classes in the `com.google.android.material.color` package for color resources harmonization. `HarmonizedColorsOptions.Builder` is a Builder class and to construct a `HarmonizedColorsOptions`.
+We've provided the `HarmonizedColors` and `HarmonizedColorsOptions` classes in the `com.bottombar.navigation.material.color` package for color resources harmonization. `HarmonizedColorsOptions.Builder` is a Builder class and to construct a `HarmonizedColorsOptions`.
 You can optionally pass in an array of resource ids for the color resources you'd like to harmonize, a